Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

-\paragraph{On the redistricting problem.} The redistricting problem is the problem of dividing a region into a number of electoral colleges under some hard constraints, often coming from the constitution of the country.
+The redistricting problem is the problem of dividing a region into a number of electoral districts under some hard constraints, often coming from the constitution of the country.
 The first of the hard constraints is the number of districts, which is our number of \emph{clusters} $k$, and which is, in many country like France or the US, fixed by law for a given region.
 Thus, computing a redistricting into $(1+\eps)k$ districts is not an option.
 The second of the hard constraints is the size of the districts.
 In the US for example, even though the Supreme Court has declined to name a specific percentage limit on how much populations of districts can differ, we observe from~\cite[p.~499]{FryerHolden} that ``\textit{a 2002 Pennsylvania redistricting plan was struck down because one district had...
 19 more people than another}''.
 It follows that since $\eta$ is a few thousands for these instances, having a capacity violation of $(1+\eps) \eta$ would not be satisfactory, unless $\eps$ could be made very tiny.
+For example, some states accept a $1.5\%$ difference in size, but to obtain such a small imbalance in sizes, current techniques would require a running time of $n^{60}$ at best, while producing a poor approximate solution.

-We point out that here it is critical that the capacities of the clusters are the same and so $\eta = n/k$.
-Finally, as shown experimentally by~\cite{FryerHolden}, the $k$-means objective makes a suitable objective functions for evaluating the quality of a solution (or what is referred to as its \emph{compactness}, see also \cite{Levitt}).
-In most of these works, assuming that the input points are point in $\R^2$ is fairly standard assumption (see~\cite{FryerHolden,DBLP:journals/corr/abs-1710-03358} and references therein).
+Finally, as shown experimentally by~\cite{FryerHolden}, the $k$-means or $k$-median objectives are suitable objective functions for evaluating the quality of a solution (or what is referred to as its \emph{compactness}, see also \cite{Levitt}).
+The idea behind this being that, for the Euclidean plane, for a given set of centers, the best assignment of clients to centers under the capacity constraint can be phrased as a Voronoi diagram in $\R^3$~\cite{DBLP:journals/corr/abs-1710-03358}.
+Hence, the districts are convex, an appealing property.
+In most of these works, assuming that the input points are points in $\R^2$ is fairly standard assumption (see~\cite{FryerHolden,DBLP:journals/corr/abs-1710-03358} and references therein).

 Therefore, designing good approximation algorithms for the capacitated $k$-median and $k$-means problems in $\R^2$ and more generally in metric spaces of fixed doubling dimension has become an important challenge.